 - Increases motivation: It fosters feelings of positivity about your job, colleagues and yourself.

-- Makes you more valuable: Companies are always looking for ways to get more accomplished with less effort and looking for ways to work smarter, not harder can allow to save valuable resources for your organization.
+- Makes you more valuable: Companies are always looking for ways to get more accomplished with less effort and looking for ways to work smarter, not harder can allow you to save valuable resources for your organization.

 - Increases self-esteem: Working smarter allows you to create a better quality product with less effort, which in turn naturally will boost your self-esteem